 B3 has an annual calendar for testing its business continuity plans to check their capacity to achieve the recovery objectives set, among other things, considering large-scale material disruption scenarios, such as total loss of technological resources and/or the workplace.
 Mission-critical processes are identified on the basis of a business impact analysis (BIA) by Business Continuity Management, a division of the Governance and Integrated Management Department.
-For mission-critical processes according to the BIA, recovery time objectives (RTOs) and recovery point objectives (RPOs) are defined.
+For missioncritical processes according to the BIA, recovery time objectives (RTOs) and recovery point objectives (RPOs) are defined.

-The Corporate Risk Internal Committee monitors and evaluates the recovery objectives and test results, and selects the mission-critical processes that must have a two-hour RTO.
+The Corporate Risk Internal Committee is responsible for approving the result obtained by BIA, which indicates the critical processes with a two-hour RTO, and for monitoring and evaluating if the recovery objectives of these critical processes are achieved through monitoring the test results.
 These include, for example, trading session opening procedures, collateral and liquidity facilities management, settlement management, OTC trade registration management, and intraday risk management.

 These processes have formal business continuity plans and an alternative workplace with dedicated IT resources.

-The architecture of the technology that supports the processing of settlement is designed to eliminate single points of failure.
+The architecture of the technology that supports the processes related to the operation of each B3's FMIs, including those related to settlement, is distributed between the main and the contingency data center, and is designed to eliminate single points of failure.